STEM Education & Teacher Development

 Research skills development for STEM Education.
 This course aims to synthesize prior coursework/research experience, focusing on methods and research questions, in preparation for students' main research project in Year 3.
 It also focuses on the development of skills to defend one's work and preparation for the written component of the student's qualifying exams.
 Students will develop essential experience/skills in designing research, reading research critically, writing scholarly work, and developing proposals for research funding.
 Students will give oral presentations on their research topics and plan of study for peer review

 Dr. Orrill holds a Ph.D. in Instructional Systems Technology from Indiana University.
 She joined the faculty at UMass Dartmouth in 2010 after serving as a Research Scientist at the University of Georgia for nearly a decade.
 Dr. Orrill has taught a wide variety of courses in the MAT program and the Mathematics Education and STEM Education PhD programs including: Math Methods for Middle School Teachers, Math Methods for High School Teachers, Introduction to Mathematics Education Research, Introduction to Science Education Research, Proportional Reasoning for Middle School Teachers, K-12 STEM Reform in a Political Context, Developing Research Skills Part 2, and Research on Teacher Education.
-Her research interests are focused on how teachers understand the mathematics they teach, how to help support teachers in better understanding that content, and assessing teachers’ understanding.
-Her work has focused on proportional reasoning for over a decade.
+She has two main research areas.
+First, she has been examining how middle school math teachers understand proportions and fractions, how we can use emerging assessment models to better understand teacher knowledge, and how we can create instructional materials to support teachers’ understandings.
+Second, she is interested in how to integrate computational thinking into elementary math classrooms.
+All of this work has been done in ongoing, long-term partnerships with schools and teachers.
 Dr. Orrill has published more than 80 journal articles, chapters, and published proceedings in venues that include Journal of Research for Mathematics Education, Mathematical Thinking and Learning, Educational Researcher, and Journal of Mathematics Teacher Education.
 She has also presented over 100 papers at national and international conferences.
-She has papers forthcoming in the International Journal of Science and Mathematics Education as well as Research in Mathematics Education.
 Dr. Orrill has also been awarded more than 25 grants with a net value in excess of $8 million.